 The Club is completely mixed and is affiliated to the Oxford County and English National Bowling Associations.
 All matches are friendlies, although some members enter County competitions.

-The current subscription for 2013 is £50.00, but for new members there will be no charge for the first year.
+The current subscription is £60.00, but for new members there will be no charge for the first year.
 The Club has the appropriate shoes and woods for use by anyone who would like to give bowls a try.

 Member Geoff Todd writes: "I have just read the feature relating to dear old Fred Deely as featured on Deddington OnLine.
 In Chapter 2, page 2 of 4, paragraph 5, there is mention of Captain Holford and his cup.
 This cup was in my possession as winner of the Deddington Beeches Bowls Club Singles Competition in 1999.